Skip to content

 Ordering

-Add ordering to list endpoint:
+Add native ordering to the list endpoint with ordering_fields and default_ordering:

 Python